 Anthony’s first published work was a “hero history” of Marvel Comics’ “The Invaders” in the now-defunct Amazing Heroes magazine in the mid-80s.
 In 1993, his one-act play “Sneakers in the Sand” was produced by Elmira College.
 In the late 90s, Anthony had several articles on adventure camping and keeping “creative trip journals” published in Camping, the official magazine of the American Camping Association, and presented workshops on storytelling and nature writing at several Alliance of New Jersey Environmental Educators (ANJEE) conferences.

 Anthony’s favorite punctuation mark is the semi-colon because thanks to cancer surgery in 2005, a semi-colon is all he has left.
-“After cancer, I became a semi-colon” even made it into a recent book of Six Word Memoirs.
+“After cancer, I became a semi-colon” even made it into abook of Six Word Memoirs.

 His short stories include literary fiction, science fiction, super-heroes, fantasy and horror.
 November of 2008 saw the publication of his Christmas novella for all ages, “The Firflake – A Christmas Story,” and he writes a new Christmas/Winter poem every year.
-He reviews books with QUILTBAG content for CHELSEA STATION magazines, and general SF book reviews for STRANGE HORIZONS.
 In 2012, Anthony joined the staff of LIGHTSPEED magazine as proofreader.
 He edited and published his first anthology, “The Many Tortures of Anthony Cardno,” in 2014, donating all proceeds to the American Cancer Society.
+He has also co-written and recorded four songs (one with Barry Mangione of Blue Alien Mystic, two with John Russo of Reverse Order, and one with Michael Walker of Paradise Fears).
 All of which goes to prove that you can live most of your life in the same basic geographic region and still have your writing be “all over the map.”